xanning/trial-redeemer-xag-support/README.md

 # Bugs?
 Known ones are:

-if account fetching fails because it was locked, it does not know how to try again and crashes.
-I dont know how to make it try again and copilot is NOT helping
+if account fetching fails because it was locked, it does not know how to try again and crashes. | Fixed in dev version, on release soon

 If selecting a pregenerated username on xbox gamertag set page fails, it just waits for you to click the other one